Violetta545/MOB/README.md

 # MOB
-Working up the application about urban developing.
+This branch is about the architect of our application